The Copper Family >

 Martyn Wyndham-Read sang Seasons of the Year in 1979 on his LP Andy’s Gone.

 Nick Dow sang The Seasons of the Year on his 2011 CD My Love You’ve Won to Keep.
-He commented:
+He noted:

 Not the Copper Family’s version, but a song published by Lucy Broadwood in English County Songs in the late nineteenth century.
 The song was collected in 1892 from a gamekeeper John Burberry.
 I am the Great Grandson of a Gamekeeper.
 I like to think he was once a poacher.